 - (Optional) To go back to the original calibration settings, on the HDR video calibration screen, select Reset calibration.

-- To calibrate your built-in display for HDR video, your PC needs to be running Windows 10 (Version 1803), and it needs to be able to play HDR video.
+- To calibrate your built-in display for HDR video, your PC needs to be running Windows 10 (Version 1803 or later), and it needs to be able to play HDR video.
 To find out which version of Windows 10 you have, see Which Windows operating system am I running?
 For more info about HDR requirements for Windows 10, see Display requirements for HDR video in Windows 10.

 - You can only calibrate built-in displays with this feature.
 You won’t be able to use it to calibrate external displays.